brenns10/nosj/doc/doc.rst

 Unicode Support
 ---------------

+When handling text, you always should be thinking about how to handle characters beyond the ASCII range.
 The JSON specification indicates that the JSON file format is a "sequence of Unicode code points".
 It doesn't specify a particular encoding.
-Therefore, the most obvious choice I could make when implementing the library was to require all inputs be internally represented using UCS-4 (that is, each character represented as a Unicode code point in a ``wchar_t``).
-It is the responsibility of the library user to identify (or know ahead of time) the encoding of the input, and to decode it into an array of ``wchar_t``.
-You may want to use libraries such as ``iconv`` for this task.

-The other way you can do this is to use standard C's built-in functions.
-Your system should have a locale configured, which includes a setting for ``LC_CTYPE``.
-Mine is configured to ``en_US.UTF-8``.
-If the encoding of your input matches the system's locale setting, you can usually read it directly using wide characters (see the ``fgetwc()`` family of functions).
-If you have a buffer of ``char`` encoded using the system's locale setting, you can convert it using the standard ``mbstowcs()`` function.

-If the above paragraphs don't make sense to you, you may need to stop and read up about Unicode and its various encodings.
-I would recommend Joel Spolsky's `excellent <http://www.joelonsoftware.com/articles/Unicode.html>`_ piece on it, and this `additional <http://kunststube.net/encoding/>`_ piece seems to go into slightly more detail (although it has a focus on PHP).
+In the world of Linux, (and broadly on the Internet) the most common character encoding is UTF-8.
+NOSJ follows suit, and expects that your input is either ASCII or UTF-8, and may optionally contain Unicode escape sequences within it.
+NOSJ further assumes that you will only want to handle UTF-8 encoded data in memory.
+Therefore, as it reads strings, NOSJ transparently handles Unicode escape sequences such that they are converted into their corresponding UTF-8.

+This is a major breaking change from the previous behavior of NOSJ.
+The library no longer deals in terms of ``wchar_t``.